-- Do not vacuum the area. - Do not use mops, brooms or brushes. - Do not use household cleaning agents that contain chlorine or ammonia. - Do not pour down the drain. - Never wash mercury-contaminated items in a washing machine. - Do not attempt to clean up a large spill of mercury without professional assistance. - Do not attempt to clean up old spills because the mercury will have had time to permeate the area and create a health hazard.
+- Do not vacuum the area. - Do not use mops, brooms or brushes. - Do not use household cleaning agents that contain chlorine or ammonia. - Do not pour down drain. - Never wash mercury-contaminated items in a washing machine. - Do not attempt to clean up a large spill of mercury without professional assistance. - Do not attempt to cleanup old spills the mercury has had time to permeate the area and a health hazard exists.
 Call DEQ for assistance. - Do not keep or reuse items used to clean up the spill.

-This publication is issued by the Oklahoma Department of Environmental Quality authorized by Robert Singletary, Executive Director.
+This publication is issued by the Oklahoma Department of Environmental Quality authorized by Scott A. Thompson, Executive Director.
 Copies have been prepared at a cost of \$0.106 each.
 Copies have been deposited with the publications clearinghouse of the Oklahoma Department of Libraries.
-(Fact Sheets)LPDMercury Spill Cleanup. indd 9/2024)
+(Fact Sheets)LPDMercury Spill Cleanup. indd 8/2022)